Eurobasket 2019 qualifying: Great Britain beaten by Greece

 Although Greece had their first 10-point lead in the third quarter, they were still vulnerable when Leedham-Warner threatened to take over in the last six minutes of the game.

-When Greece's last possession came to nothing, GB managed to get the ball into Leedham-Warner's hands in the four seconds available, but their top scorer failed to generate an open shot before the time elapsed.
+When Greece's last possession came to nothing, GB managed to get the ball into Leedham-Warner's hands in the two and a half seconds available, but their top scorer was unable to generate an open shot before the buzzer sounded.